inUtil-info/node-red-contrib-whin/README.md

 # Summary
 Node-red nodes that allow users to keep a 2-way Whatsapp communication with one's mobile.
-The package includes three nodes: whin-send, to send out whatsapp texts from your NR flows to your whatsapp number. whin-receive, to inject whatsapp texts from your whatsapp client into your NR flows. whin-confirm, to allow you to, in the middle of a flow, ask for an active user confirmation about something and use the response as data into the flow.
+The package includes three nodes:
+- whin-send, to send out whatsapp texts from your NR flows to your whatsapp number.
+- whin-receive, to inject whatsapp texts from within whatsapp into node-red flows.
+- whin-confirm, think of it as a confirmation gate; when used in the middle of a flow, you can request permission to proceed the execution of the flow.
+You request an active user confirmation, sent to whatsapp; when answered, you will get the response provided as data payload back into the flow.

 ## Set-up and Usage:
-While we have not implemented military-class security here, we have done our best to secure communications.
-However, before using this node, we strongly recommend you read this Security FAQ first: https://github.com/inUtil-info/node-red-contrib-whin/wiki/FAQ
+Before using this node, we strongly recommend you read the FAQ first: https://github.com/inUtil-info/node-red-contrib-whin/wiki/FAQ

-The three nodes share a configuration node that will store your phone and private token.
+The three nodes described above share a configuration node that stores your phone and private token.
 To get your token, just send a text Whatsapp with your mobile to +34 613 164 997 including the word *signup*, and you will get your token in a response text.

 If you click on this link: https://wa.me/34613164997?text=signup all you need is click send from within whatsapp and you'll get your token.